Broken Outlet Box Screw Hole

 The new outlet box with wire pigtails added to the existing spliced wires

-I spliced the wires together by twisting them with my linesman pliers and twisted pigtails on the ends.
+I twisted the wires together with my linesman pliers and twisted pigtails on the ends.
 A screwed-on wire connector finishes it.

 New outlet box with wire pigtails ready to connect to a receptacle